 To be eligible for the 3-year-old program, students must be three (3) years old by September 1 in the year he or she proposed to enter school.
 To enter the 4-year-old preschool or kindergarten program, students must be four (4) years old by September 1 in the year he or she proposed to enter school.
 Early admission may be considered at the discretion of SMSA along with a signed Early Entrance letter agreeing to specific criteria.
 Children must be toilet trained to enter preschool.

 Kindergarten Admission

-To be eligible for kindergarten, students must be five (5) years old by September 1 in the year he or she propose to enter school.
+To be eligible for kindergarten, students must be five (5) years old by September 1 in the year he or she proposes to enter school.
+Children must be toilet trained to enter preschool.

 First Grade Admission